Farukh-AVA/Farukh-AVA.github.io/portfolio/DrsProject.md

    * This Lambda function receive raw user input data and stores data in AWS DynamoDB.
    * Language: Node.js
 - [x] Backend: Batch Upload. <br>
    * This Lambda function read an excel file with multiple tests for batch processing.
-The function is looping and colling Lambda functions above for precessing Drs test.
+The function is looping and calling Lambda functions above for precessing Drs test.
    * Language: Python